juano2310/SuperCANBus/docs/SERIAL_NUMBER_MANAGEMENT.md

 # Serial Number-Based Client ID Management

+> **⚡ Persistent ID Assignment** - A game-changing feature that makes your CAN network deployment-ready!

 ## Overview

-The Super CAN+ library now includes advanced client ID management using serial numbers.
-This allows nodes to maintain persistent IDs across reconnections by registering with unique identifiers such as MAC addresses, chip IDs, or custom serial numbers.
+The Super CAN+ library includes advanced client ID management using **serial numbers**.
+This allows nodes to maintain **persistent IDs across reconnections** by registering with unique identifiers such as MAC addresses, chip IDs, or custom serial numbers.

+**The Problem:** Traditional CAN networks require manual ID assignment.
+When a node restarts, it may get a different ID, breaking communication paths and requiring reconfiguration.

+**The Solution:** With serial number registration, each node gets the **same ID every time**, stored in flash memory.
+Perfect for production deployments!

 ## Key Features